navarroido/llmagnet/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings > LLMS.txt to configure which content should be included

+== Source code and build ==

+This plugin ships compiled frontend assets in `assets/react-build/`.
+The complete, human-readable source is included under `src/` and can be built locally.

+Build steps:

+1. Navigate to the plugin directory
+2. Install dependencies: `npm install`
+3. Development server: `npm run dev`
+4. Production build: `npm run build`

 == Frequently Asked Questions ==

 = What is llms.txt? =